What Is a mortgage?

 Property value breakdown

-Equity (yours) Mortgage (lender's)
+Equity (yours)mortgage (lender's)

 Drag to see equity at different points in time

-Year 0 β€” start of mortgage
+Year 0 - start of mortgage

-The Four Key Components of Every Mortgage
+The Four Key Components of Every mortgage

 Principal

-The original amount borrowed β€” the loan itself.
-Each monthly repayment reduces the principal (on a repayment mortgage).
+The original amount borrowed - the loan itself.
+Each monthly repayment reduces the principal.
 As the principal falls, the monthly interest charge also falls.

-E.g. You borrow Β£240,000 β€” that is your principal
+E.g. You borrow £240,000 - that is your principal

 Interest

-The cost of borrowing β€” charged as a percentage (rate) applied to the outstanding principal each month.
-This is how the lender makes money.
+The cost of borrowing - charged as a percentage applied to the outstanding principal each month.
 Higher balance = higher monthly interest charge.

-At 4.5% on Β£240K: ~Β£900/month interest in year 1
+At 4.5% on £240K: ~£900/month interest in year 1

 Loan-to-Value (LTV)

 Your mortgage as a percentage of the property's value.
-A Β£240K mortgage on a Β£300K home = 80% LTV.
-Lower LTV means better rates β€” lenders take less risk when your equity stake is larger.
+A £240K mortgage on a £300K home = 80% LTV.
+Lower LTV means better rates - lenders take less risk when your equity stake is larger.

-80% LTV = Β£60K deposit on Β£300K property
+80% LTV = £60K deposit on £300K property

 Term

-25yr vs 35yr: same rate, same loan β€” very different total cost
+25yr vs 35yr: same rate, same loan - very different total cost

-How Monthly Mortgage Payments Are Calculated
+How Monthly mortgage Payments Are Calculated

 Each monthly mortgage payment (on a repayment mortgage) covers two things: interest on the outstanding balance, and principal repayment that reduces the loan.
-The split between these two changes significantly over time β€” a concept called amortisation.
+The split between these two changes significantly over time - a concept called amortisation.

-In the early years, the majority of each payment covers interest β€” because the outstanding balance is large.
+In the early years, the majority of each payment covers interest - because the outstanding balance is large.
 As the years pass and the balance falls, the interest portion decreases and the capital repayment portion increases.
-By the final years of a mortgage, almost all of each payment is reducing the outstanding balance.

 YearMonthly PaymentInterest PortionPrincipal PortionBalance Remaining